Preporato

 Registration and Exam Policies

-1. Create account at certiverse.nvidia.com
+1. Create an account at certiverse.nvidia.com

-2. Purchase exam voucher ($125 USD)
+2. Buy the exam voucher ($125 USD)

-5. Take exam online with live proctor
+5. Show up and take it online with a live proctor

 Exam Day Tips